Have

 Function

-According to Richard Idemon, the "uninvited guests" and "only children" in
+According to Richard Idemon, the "uninvited guests" and "only

-the birth chart are what's called (in Jungian, archetypal terms) the "inferior" function.
-Nope,
+children" in the birth chart are what's called (in Jungian, archetypal

-that doesn't mean they're inferior in the sense of "worse than" or "less
+inferior in the sense of "worse than" or "less than."
+It does mean

-be more than one using Richard Idemon's method) are the elements that
+that those elements (could be more than one using Richard Idemon's

-are the least developed or the least under your "conscious" control.
-They're
+method) are the elements that are the least developed or the least

-the uninvited guests - that you thoughtlessly
+under your "conscious" control.
+They're the uninvited guests - that

 Superior